 The ‘Discover’ page has a left sidebar that allows for browsing though academics (departments, classes), term, categories and tags.

-‘Recommended’ content is generated based on user’s activity, returning projects and profiles with related content as the user navigates through.

-An advanced version of this might actually build up a browsing profile of a user over time, to deliver highly customized content.

 Ultimately, all three navigation models are intended to work together, with each available at any given time and at all stages within the site structure.

 Interacting with Work – Features available to registered members only, except where noted.